staceydlc/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite things:
+- Lng walks on the beach
+- Dancing in the rain
+- Sunny days